-Meghan Markle’s Father Thomas Markle Calls Prince Harry A ‘Gentleman’, Calls Couple A ‘Very Good Match’
+Meghan Markle’s Father, Thomas Markle, Calls Prince Harry A ‘Gentleman’, Calls Couple A ‘Very Good Match’

-Meghan Markle’s father, Thomas Markle, has broken his silence about his thoughts on his daughter marrying Prince Harry, telling a random passer-by that Harry is a “gentleman.”
+Meghan Markle’s father, Thomas Markle, has broken his silence about his thoughts on his daughter marrying Prince Harry, telling a random passerby that Harry is a “gentleman.”

-As The Sun reports, Mr. Markle, 73, was cornered by a stranger in the Mexican resort town of Rosarito, Mexico, who asked the reclusive retiree about his thoughts on the wedding.
+As the Sun reports, Mr. Markle, 73, was cornered by a stranger in the Mexican resort town of Rosarito, Mexico, who asked the reclusive retiree about his thoughts on the wedding.
 Mr. Markle has been largely silent about his daughter’s upcoming marriage to the younger brother of the future King of England.
 He’s said that he’s excited to walk Meghan down the aisle (something that may not actually happen; more on that in a few paragraphs), but until now he’s said nothing about Harry.

 However, when the stranger stopped Mr. Markle at a convenience store and pulled out her cell phone, she managed to get on video more out of Mr. Markle about the wedding than he’s said so far.